Empirical: Modeling v. Observations

 Modeling v.
 Observations

 Some are arguing that we should not look beyond the empirical evidence.
-This is a serious problem because the it ignores relevant information pertaining to the known feedback mechanisms in the climate system.
+This is a serious problem because ignoring models ignores relevant information pertaining to known feedback mechanisms in the climate system.

 There are negative and positive feedback mechanism that are natural and human influenced or caused by industrial output.
 When weighed together, the overall feedback is indicated positive.
 This means we are warming.
 There are currently no known mechanisms that could counter this warming in the relevant literature concerning climate.